ohanhi/hyperscript-helpers/README.md

 # run tests
 npm test

+# commit your changes with commitizen
+npm run commit
+# or "git cz", if you have commitizen in your PATH
 ```

 The source code can be found under the `src` directory, and the built file is under `dist`.